Surviving and thriving in the first 90 days - the poka-yoke of hiring leaders

 Size of the prize

-If you however either do not know or answered several questions with a "no", you have an opportunity to get so much more out of your leadership.
+However, if you either do not know or answered several questions with a "no," you have an opportunity to get much more out of your leadership.

 • Your supply base has 10-100 times more people working to produce sub-components and services for you.
-What if all those people are interested in your company's success?
+What if all those people would be truely interested in your company's success?

-• Your R&D budget is dwarfed by the R&D spend of all of your suppliers put together.
-What if your suppliers would research with a focus on you?
+• Your R&D budget is dwarfed by the R&D spend of all your suppliers.
+What if your suppliers focused their research on you?

-• Most suppliers have mixed price calculations - basics for any sales process.
-What if your suppliers would have an interest to keep you as a preferred customer and hence, your prices low?
+• Most suppliers use mixed price calculations—the basics for any sales process.
+What if your suppliers want to keep you as a preferred customer and keep your prices low?

-A CPO is key and central to building these relationships between your firm and your extended enterprise (your supply base), which should be demanding, fair and prosperous for both sides.
-As much as a great Head of Sales can move mountains for your revenue, so can a great CPO accelerate your business to new levels in your triple bottom line.
-The CPO makes the difference whether you just have an extended workbench in your supply base or a vibrant innovation community that supports your company and cheers you along from success to success.
+A CPO is central to building these relationships between your firm and your extended enterprise (= your supply base), which should be demanding, fair and prosperous relationship for both sides.
+As much as an outstanding Head of Sales can move mountains for your revenue, so can a great CPO accelerate your business to new levels in your triple bottom line.
+The CPO makes the difference whether you have an extended workbench in your supply base or a vibrant innovation community that supports your company and cheers you from success to success.

 Conclusion

-Ending with the gardening metaphor: If you select a new tree for your garden, ensure that the tree is watered after it is put in place.
-Then it grows its roots to become strong and provide you with the harvest you expect.
+Ending with the gardening metaphor: If you select a new tree for your garden, ensure that it is watered after it is put in place.
+Then, it grows its roots to become strong and provide you with the harvest you expect.

 Stay safe and…water your ‘trees’.